 Bullies in offices need to be eliminated.
 However, this is often easier said than done.
-In case, the bully is the leader of the workers union or enjoys the backing of powers that may be, then it may not be possible to remove that person from the situation.
+In case, the bully is the leader of the workers union or has powerful support, then it may not be possible to remove that person from the situation.

 Substitute or Isolate: